m-mdy-m/VfyJS/doc/DataValidation.doc.md

 });
 ```

-Feel free to incorporate this utility into your applications to enhance phone number validation and gain valuable insights into the provided phone numbers.
-Adjust the parameters and utilize the information in the result object based on your specific requirements.
+Feel empowered to integrate this utility into your applications to elevate phone number validation and acquire valuable insights into the provided phone numbers.
+Customize the parameters and harness the information in the result object to suit your specific requirements.

 ---

-## ConfigBinaryTree
+# ConfigBinaryTree

 ### BinarySearchTree